coder/hnsw/README.md

 * **NewGraphWithConfig**: Constructor that validates parameters during graph creation.
 * **MakeNode**: Helper function to create nodes with proper typing.
 * **Quality Metrics**: New `QualityMetrics()` method in the Analyzer to evaluate graph quality.
+* **BatchAdd**: Add multiple nodes in a single operation with a single lock acquisition.
+* **BatchSearch**: Perform multiple searches in a single operation with a single lock acquisition.

 ### Experimental Quality Metrics